Environment

 Our Group contributes to the realization of a circular economy through a variety of businesses.

-Due to the nature of its business model, leasing, which is our founding business, has a high affinity with the circular economy, and our Group has a variety of value propositions and solutions that maximize the value of the facilities and equipment covered by our contracts.
-As shown in the chart below, our Group s circular economy related businesses are linked to various factors for realizing a circular economy.
-Although this page covers representative examples, we are
+Due to the nature of its business model, leasing, which is our founding business, has a high affinity with a circular economy, and our Group has a variety of value propositions and solutions that maximize the value of the facilities and equipment covered by our contracts.
+As shown in the chart below, our Group’s circular economy-related businesses are linked to various factors for realizing a circular economy.
+We are working on businesses related to a circular economy in many areas, such as those shown on this page.

-References: Tomohiro Tasaki, Transformation and information dissemination towards the realization of a circular economy (2024),
+References: Tasaki, Tomohiro (2024).
+Transformation and information dissemination towards the realization of a circular economy.
+Ad Studies, Vol.87, 2024.

-Value and solutions provided by our group at the lifecycle stages of things
+Value and solutions provided by our Group at the lifecycle stages of assets

 ① Time of introduction: maximizing resource efficiency—narrowing the loop